Colored Contacts: All About Color Contact Lenses

-Types of color contacts
+Types of colored contacts

 Most colored contact lenses are designed to mimic the natural look of the colored part of the eye, called the iris.